By the community

 Thank you to the 14 neighbors who helped with spring cleanup at the park in March before the COVID-19 Pandemic hit us.
 Everyone pitched in to blow and rake leaves, pile up branches, chipped the branches, set up the picnic tables and chairs, and spread wood chips around the main pavilion.
 Everything is ready for when we can socialize there again!

 Thank you also for the great team that helped with the Pre-July 4th cleanup.
 You did much more than we planned. it looks great!

 This Park is being developed thru a series of projects.
 These projects will be started based on several factors:

 - Essential for safety and appearance of the park

 - Amount of interest expressed by the community and the partners

 - Availability of resources (funding and volunteers) to accomplish the project

 Check out the Projects page to see what has already been completed.

 The creation and maintenance of this park can only be accomplished by the help of volunteers within the community.

-Contributions by other homeowners have helped with the purchase of picnic tables and property maintenance.
+Contributions by other homeowners helped purchase picnic tables and property maintenance and enhancement.